Politics of North Korea: Political developments

-After the death of Kim Il-sung in 1994, his son, Kim Jong-il became the new leader, which marked the closure of one chapter of North Korean politics.
-Combined with external shocks and the less charismatic personality of Kim Jong-il, the transition of the leadership moved North Korea toward less centralized control.
+After the death of Kim Il Sung in 1994, his son, Kim Jong Il became the new leader, which marked the closure of one chapter of North Korean politics.
+Combined with external shocks and the less charismatic personality of Kim Jong Il, the transition of the leadership moved North Korea toward less centralized control.
 There are three key institutions: the Korean People's Army (KPA), the Workers’ Party of Korea (WPK), and the cabinet.
 Rather than dominate a unified system as his father had, each party has their own enduring goals, therefore providing checks and balances to the government.
 No one party could claim victory and power over the other ones.
 With changing internal situation, combined with external pressure, the cabinet started to endorse policies it had rejected for years.
 North Korea politics is gradually becoming more open and negotiable with foreign countries.
-The fact that the leader of North Korea is willing to talk with other leaders shows a huge step towards peace and negotiation.

-Under Kim Jong-il the status of the military was enhanced, and appeared to occupy the center of the North Korean political system; all the social sectors were forced to follow the military spirit and adopt military methods.
-Kim Jong-il's public activity focused heavily on "on-the-spot guidance" of places and events related to the military.
+Under Kim Jong Il the status of the military was enhanced, and appeared to occupy the center of the North Korean political system; all the social sectors were forced to follow the military spirit and adopt military methods.
+Kim Jong Il's public activity focused heavily on "on-the-spot guidance" of places and events related to the military.
 The enhanced status of the military and military-centered political system was confirmed in 1998 at the first session of the 10th Supreme People's Assembly (SPA) by the promotion of NDC members into the official power hierarchy.
 All ten NDC members were ranked within the top twenty on 5 September, and all but one occupied the top twenty at the fiftieth anniversary of the Day of the Foundation of the Republic on 9 September.
-Under Kim Jong-un there has been an increased emphasis on economic matters, with major defence spending needing support from an economic standpoint.
+Under Kim Jong Un there has been an increased emphasis on economic matters, with major defence spending needing support from an economic standpoint.

-While the commonly accepted view is that no dissent can be expressed in North Korea, the notionally academic economic journal Kyo’ngje Yo’ngu and the philosophical and economic journals of Kim Il-sung University permit the presentation and discussion of the different views of various parts of the government.
+While the commonly accepted view is that no dissent can be expressed in North Korea, the notionally academic economic journal Kyo'ngje Yo'ngu and the philosophical and economic journals of Kim Il Sung University permit the presentation and discussion of the different views of various parts of the government.